Understanding Support Requests

 Megaport Support makes continuous efforts to isolate, diagnose, and deliver a workaround or repair during Megaport’s normal local business hours.
 When the severity level has been downgraded, the support team follows the appropriate guidelines.

-- Any period of time that Megaport Support waits for additional information from the customer is not included in the target restore time.
+- Any time that Megaport Support waits for additional information from the customer is not included in the target restore time.

 - If Megaport Support provides a new written date and time for an update, this replaces the previously quoted Update Frequency estimate.

 Provisioning requests involve activating new services or troubleshooting issues that relate to service activation.
-These requests are not assigned severity levels; however, they are handled as a high priority and are resolved as quickly as possible.
+These requests are not assigned severity levels; however, they are handled as a high priority and are resolved quickly.

 Inquiries are information requests sent to Megaport that are not related to an incident.
 Inquiry requests are automatically set to Severity 3, as they do not impact any services.

 Megaport Solution Architects can help address any questions on architecting your network, configuring your services, or designing solutions.

 If you have any questions for our Solution Architects or Sales Team, see the Sales page on the Megaport website.

 For questions regarding your Megaport invoice, start with any of these topics:

 For billing or invoice issues or questions, contact Megaport Accounts Receivable.